 I Have The Information From The At-Fault Driver.
 Do I File A Claim With Their Insurance Company?

-The quick answer is no. If you’re involved in a car accident you should file a claim with your own auto insurance company (and speak to an auto accident attorney) and they will determine where to go from there.
+The quick answer is no. If you’re involved in a car accident in Albany, you should file a claim with your own auto insurance company (and speak to an auto accident attorney) and they will determine where to go from there.

 What I Feel I Need Medical Attention After A Few Days?